Lieselott Herforth: Memberships

 Herforth was a member of the Chemical Society as well as the Biophysical Society of the GDR.
 In the 1955, Herforth was a member of the commission for junior and training issues in the Scientific Council for the peaceful application of nuclear energy that was founded by a resolution of the Council of Ministers of the GDR.

 Awards

 Herforth was appointed full member of the German Academy of Sciences in 1969.
 In 1971, she was awarded the National Prize of the GDR for science and technology.
 In 1974, she received an honorary doctorate from the University of Chemical Industry, Veszprém, in Hungary.
 In 1977, she was awarded the Humboldt Medal in Gold.
-In 1982, the TU Dresden made Herforth a Honorary Senator.
+In 1982, the TU Dresden made Herforth an Honorary Senator.
 Herforth was awarded the Patriotic Order of Merit of the GDR in Silver (1964) and Gold (1981), the Banner of Labor (1966), and the Distinguished Service Medal of the National People's Army in Gold.
 She was honored twice as an activist and member of the "Kollektiv der sozialistischen Arbeit".